Immigration Consultant Bond California

-The reason that these bonds are so important is that they provide a high level of protection for the public and for the state of operation, ensuring that clients are not taken advantage of or exploited in any way.
-It does not provide any safeguards whatsoever to the consultant who actually is required to take out the bond, since that is not the party which requires protection during immigration consultancy.
+The reason that these bonds are so important is that they provide a high level of protection for the public and the state of operation, ensuring that clients are not taken advantage of or exploited in any way.
+It does not provide any safeguards whatsoever to the consultant who is required to take out the bond since that is not the party that requires protection during immigration consultancy.

 Without this kind of the bond in place, there would be a much greater potential for unlawful activity from consultants, for instance in the misrepresentation of important facts, or from outright fraud.
 The fact that an immigration advising consultant has obtained a bond provides a clear indication to customers that the consultant will be abiding by the terms of all local and federal regulations, and that the consulting service itself will be legitimate and useful to the client.

 Consultant bonds work in much the same way that other surety bonds do, in both its language and its function.
 The three main parties to an immigration consultant surety are the same as they would be for virtually all other sureties, i.e. the principal, the surety company, and the obligee.
 The principal is the consultant who is required to purchase the bond, the surety company is an organization that generally sells bonds and insurance, and issues the bond to the principal, and the obligee is the state agency or authority which must certify the principal for business operations.